 While convenience is often the number one reason for living on campus, you’ll find we offer our students much more than just a place to study and sleep.
-A decision to live in Multnomah University Housing means joining the 200+ students who call our campus home!
-Some students are required to live in campus housing (see Housing Requirement section below).
-To learn more about housing options, applications, and deposits, check out our living areas and find the right one for you!
+A decision to live in Multnomah University Housing means joining the many students who call our campus home!